Free Barcode Lookup — Search Any EAN, GTIN, UPC, or ISBN

-The free GTIN database for product research.
-Paste any EAN-13, UPC-12, GTIN-8, GTIN-14, JAN, or ISBN barcode and instantly retrieve product title, brand, description, image, and country of origin.
+The free barcode lookup tool and EAN database for product research — look up any product by its EAN, GTIN, UPC, or ISBN.
+Paste any EAN-13, GTIN, UPC-12, GTIN-8/14, JAN, or ISBN and we resolve product title, brand, image, and country of origin, then map the barcode to the correct Google Shopping SKU.
 Automatic GS1 mod-10 checksum validation.
 No signup.

 Free preview: 3 lookups per day.
 Sign up for unlimited access and the full API.